 Having a non-existent boundary between work and home is stressful.
 Since you’re just at home, you tend to get stressed with your pending house chores and errands.
 Having too many tasks on your plate, both for your job and at home, this will only be a primary source of anxiety.

 To help you balance everything, don’t hesitate to ask for help from your partner, spouse, other family members, or friends you’re living with.
 Delegate tasks to the people around you so that you’ll feel more relaxed.
+If the work is getting to your head more often than usual, BetterHelp can give you mental help.

 Schedule Your Exercise